Yorkshire and the Humber: Universities

 There are ten universities and three higher education colleges in Yorkshire and the Humber, along with (in 2007) 27 Further Education colleges teaching some Higher Education courses.

 The Krebs Cycle was discovered at the University of Sheffield in 1937.
 Liquid crystal displays were developed by the University of Hull in 1972, in conjunction with the Royal Radar Establishment in Worcestershire.
 Low fat spreads were developed at the University of Leeds (in conjunction with Unilever) in the 1980s, and in the 1930s William Astbury's x-ray diffraction experiments at the university started the road to the discovery of the double helix structure.

 Sheffield Hallam University is the largest in the region with 37,000 students, but does not have the most funding.
 The University of Leeds is not too far behind.
-The University of York, a large campus similar to a collegiate university, gets much less funding than Leeds and Sheffield, but has quite a high research grant for its size, about half that of Leeds or Sheffield.
+The University of York, a large collegiate university, gets much less funding than Leeds and Sheffield, but has quite a high research grant for its size, about half that of Leeds or Sheffield.
 The other universities do not have large research grants.
 Leeds and Sheffield have around twice as much total income than any other university.
 York and Bradford are the two smallest universities.

 Local media

 Television

+The region receives various regional television programmes: